Sales Performance Coaching

 This blended approach is important for Sales and ensures the maximum benefit for the Coachee and their employer.

 8. The Context of Coaching Conversations

 One area we see coaching fail is when the context of the sales coaching is mixed.
-What we mean by this is that Managers have one meeting which covers a Sales Pipeline review, a general sales meeting, a performance review and a coaching session.
+What we mean by this is that Managers have one meeting which covers a Sales Pipeline review, sales process, a general sales meeting, a performance review and a coaching session.